derek-corcoran-barrios/SpeciesPoolR/README.md

 buffer500 <- make_buffer_rasterized(Presences, file = Raster, dist = 500)
 ```

-In the example above, the `make_buffer_rasterized` function creates a
+In this example, the make_buffer_rasterized function generates a
-500-meter buffer around each occurrence point of the species in the
+500-meter buffer around each occurrence point in the Presences dataset.
-Presences dataset.
-The function uses the provided raster file as a
+The function utilizes the provided raster file as a template for
-template to rasterize the buffers.
+rasterizing these buffers.

-The resulting data frame, `buffer500`, contains information on which
+The resulting buffer500 data frame indicates which raster cells are
-raster cells are covered by the buffer for each species.
-The first 10
+covered by the buffer for each species.
+Table
-observations of this data frame are shown in Table
-<a href="#tab:showbuffer500">2.5</a>.
+<a href="#tab:showbuffer500">2.5</a> displays the first 10 observations
+of this data frame, providing a detailed view of the buffer’s overlap
+with raster cells, listing each cell and the corresponding species
+within that buffer.

 | cell | species      |
 |-----:|:-------------|